Languages of India: Hindi

 In the 2001 census, 422 million (422,048,642) people in India reported Hindi to be their native language.
 This figure not only included Hindi speakers of Hindustani, but also people who identify as native speakers of related languages who consider their speech to be a dialect of Hindi, the Hindi belt.
-Hindi (or Hindustani) is the native language of most people living in Delhi, Western Uttar Pradesh, Uttarakhand, Chhattisgarh, Himachal Pradesh, Chandigarh, Bihar, Jharkhand, Madhya Pradesh, Haryana, and Rajasthan.
+Hindi (or Hindustani) is the native language of most people living in Delhi and Western Uttar Pradesh.

 "Modern Standard Hindi", a standardised language is one of the official languages of the Union of India.
 In addition, it is one of only two languages used for business in Parliament.
 However, the Rajya Sabha now allows all 22 official languages on the Eighth Schedule to be spoken.

 Hindustani, evolved from khari boli (खड़ी बोली), a prominent tongue of Mughal times, which itself evolved from Apabhraṃśa, an intermediary transition stage from Prakrit, from which the major North Indian Indo-Aryan languages have evolved.

-Varieties of Hindi spoken in India include Rajasthani, Braj Bhasha, Haryanvi, Bundeli, Kannauji, Hindustani, Awadhi, Bagheli and Chhattisgarhi.
 By virtue of its being a lingua franca, Hindi has also developed regional dialects such as Bambaiya Hindi in Mumbai.
 In addition, a trade language, Andaman Creole Hindi has also developed in the Andaman Islands.

-In addition, by use in popular culture such as songs and films, Hindi also serves as a lingua franca across both North and Central India.
+In addition, by use in popular culture such as songs and films, Hindi also serves as a lingua franca across North-Central India.

-Hindi is widely taught both as a primary language and language of instruction and as a second tongue in most states.
+Hindi is widely taught both as a primary language and language of instruction and as a second tongue in many states.

 English

 British colonialism in India resulted in English becoming a language for governance, business, and education.
 English, along with Hindi, is one of the two languages permitted in the Constitution of India for business in Parliament.
 Despite the fact that Hindi has official Government patronage and serves as a lingua franca over large parts of India, there was considerable opposition to the use of Hindi in the southern states of India, and English has emerged as a de facto lingua franca over much of India.
 Journalist Manu Joseph, in a 2011 article in The New York Times, wrote that due to the prominence and usage of the language and the desire for English-language education, "English is the de facto national language of India.
 It is a bitter truth."
 English language proficiency is highest among urban residents, wealthier Indians, Indians with higher levels of educational attainment, Christians, men and younger Indians.
-In 2017, more than 58 percent of rural teens could read basic English, and 53 percent of fourteen year-olds & sixty percent of 18 year-olds could read English sentences.
-Despite this, only a little over 10% of Indians can speak English fluently.
+In 2017, more than 58 per cent of rural teens could read basic English, and 53 per cent of fourteen year-olds & sixty per cent of 18-year-olds could read English sentences.